MattheWhite/online-shop/README.md

 * Advanced OOP concepts are used in the project inheritance, implemented abstract classes, interfaces, uses DAOs for object handling, and more.
 Separated every logical layer intp different modules,like: Model, Service, Controller, and others.

-* Searching among drinks is done with Javascript filetring, DOM manipulation.
+* Searching among drinks is done with Javascript filtering, DOM manipulation.

 * All code is pushed to GitHub repository by atomic commits.